 “People who have these experiences can either perceive that source or they can actually become the source, completely dissolved and experience that source.
 But such categories as time and space, localization coordinates, are not relevant for that experience.
 You actually have a sense that the concepts of time and space come from that place.
 They are generated by that place; but, the cosmic source itself, the cosmic consciousness cannot be located certainly not in the material world.”
 (Stanislav Grof)

-Kevin Williams, B.Sc.: “From what Grof said in the previous paragraph, changes to the reducing valve function of the brain alters the way it reduces the cosmic input to produce personality.
+“From what Stanislav Grof said in the previous paragraph, changes to the reducing valve function of the brain alters the way it reduces the cosmic input to produce personality.
 According to Grof, consciousness itself is not changed by such things as drugs and NDEs.
 It is personality that is changed because personality is the product of the reducing valve feature of the brain.
 As Grof theorizes, consciousness may not even be produced by the brain, only altered.
 Interestingly enough, reports of NDEs involve the experiencer feeling as if they are expanding into the universe after death.
 This suggests that the brain actually restricts consciousness to produce a personality.
 After brain death, consciousness becomes unrestricted and the personality becomes pure consciousness.

 “Many near-death experiences involve the experiencer’s consciousness expanding until it fills the entire universe – even beyond.
 This experience has been described as literally becoming the universe by near-death experiencers.
-Here are some examples from NDEs to demonstrate this:
+Here are some examples from NDEs to demonstrate this.”

-Mellen-Thomas Benedict: “Suddenly I seemed to be rocketing away from the planet on this stream of life.
+“Suddenly I seemed to be rocketing away from the planet on this stream of life.
 I saw the Earth fly away.
 The solar system, in all its splendor, whizzed by and disappeared.
 At faster than light speed, I flew through the center of the galaxy, absorbing more knowledge as I went.
 I learned that this galaxy, and all of the Universe, is bursting with many different varieties of LIFE.
 I saw many worlds.
 The good news is that we are not alone in this Universe!
 As I rode this stream of consciousness through the center of the galaxy, the stream was expanding in awesome fractal waves of energy.
 The super clusters of galaxies with all their ancient wisdom flew by.
 At first I thought I was going somewhere; actually traveling.
 But then I realized that, as the stream was expanding, my own consciousness was also expanding to take in everything in the Universe!”
 (Mellen-Thomas Benedict)

-Virginia Rivers: “The stars seemed to fly past me so rapidly that they formed a tunnel around me.
+“The stars seemed to fly past me so rapidly that they formed a tunnel around me.
 I began to sense awareness, knowledge.
 The farther forward I was propelled the more knowledge I received.
 My mind felt like a sponge, growing and expanding in size with each addition.
 The knowledge came in single words and in whole idea blocks.
 I just seemed to be able to understand everything as it was being soaked up or absorbed.
 I could feel my mind expanding and absorbing and each new piece of information somehow seemed to belong.
 It was as if I had known already but forgotten or mislaid it, as if it were waiting here for me to pick it up on my way by.”
 (Virginia Rivers)

-Thomas Sawyer: “And in your life review you’ll be the universe and experience yourself in what you call your lifetime and how it affects the universe.”
+“And in your life review you’ll be the universe and experience yourself in what you call your lifetime and how it affects the universe.”
 (Thomas Sawyer)

-Jayne Smith: “I was involved in this tremendous pouring forth of gratitude and joy and as that was going inside me, this white light began to infiltrate my consciousness.
+“I was involved in this tremendous pouring forth of gratitude and joy and as that was going inside me, this white light began to infiltrate my consciousness.
 It came into me.
 It seemed I went out into it.
 I expanded into it as it came into my field of consciousness.”
 (Jayne Smith)

-Josiane Antonette: “I am love; I am understanding; I am compassion!
+“I am love; I am understanding; I am compassion!
 My presence fills the room.
 And now I feel my presence in every room in the hospital.
 Even the tiniest space in the hospital is filled with this presence that is me.
 I sense myself beyond the hospital, above the city, even encompassing Earth.
 I am melting into the universe.
 I am everywhere at once.”
 (Josiane Antonette)

 “This suggests to me that personality is likely a function of the brain and dies along with brain death.
 But consciousness itself, unrestricted by the brain, is everywhere and nowhere in particular.